jayu/reanimated-arc/README.md

 ## Made with ❤️ at Callstack

-React Native Brownfield is an open source project and will always remain free to use.
+Reanimated Arc is an open source project and will always remain free to use.
 If you think it's cool, please star it 🌟.
 [Callstack](https://callstack.com) is a group of React and React Native geeks, contact us at [hello@callstack.com](mailto:hello@callstack.com) if you need any help with these or just want to say hi!

 ## Special Thanks